About the Author:

 Milling of aluminium foil

-If very thin foils are required for the chemical industry, industry or for the household
+If very thin foils are required for the chemical industry, other industry or for the household

 Thin aluminium foils are milled in two layers.
 This creates the two different surfaces.
 While one surface is glossy (sometimes also called glossy), the other side is rather matt due to repeated forming.
 The rolling process makes the aluminium somewhat hard and brittle.
 So that it is flexible and soft again, it is subsequently soft annealed.
 Aluminium foil can be produced in chemistry with potassium amalgam and aluminium chloride.
 In this case potassium serves as a reducing agent.
 The formula in the chemistry for such a film is: 4AICI3+3K – AI + 3 KAICI4.